MUnique/OpenMU/src/Persistence/EntityFramework/Readme.md

 ﻿# Persistence by Entity Framework Core

 This project implements the persistence layer by using the Entity Framework Core.
-The database should be free to choose, but we test with PostgreSQL.
+The database should be free to choose, but we test with PostgreSQL and it might be possible that the migrations are only working on PostgreSQL, too.

 ## Entity Model